Toward Efficient Polynomial Preconditioning for GMRES: Potential of Polynomial Preconditioning

 We view the one cycle of polynomial preconditioned GMRES as being a composition of two polynomials with the preconditioner polynomial from GMRES(d) on the inside and a GMRES(m) poly on the outside.
 This can be modeled with a composition of shifted and scaled Chebyshev polynomials, giving residual improvement of

 Comparing (\ref{eqn:ChebyEst1}) and (\ref{eqn:ChebyEst2}), we conclude that polynomial preconditioned GMRES converges approximately $d$ times faster.
+This is summarized in the following estimate. \begin{estimate} For $A$ with real spectrum between $a$ and $b$ and with $0 < a \ll b $, PP(d)-GMRES(m) converges approximately $d$ times faster than GMRES(m) in terms of matrix-vector products. \end{estimate}

-So for example, if the degree of the polynomial is doubled, then the number of matrix-vector products is cut in half.
+So where this estimate holds, we expect that if the degree of the polynomial is doubled, then the number of matrix-vector products is cut in half.
 Note that orthogonalization costs are reduced even more dramatically.

-Since this result used two kinds of approximations (GMRES polynomials were approximated by Chebyshev polynomials and values of Chebyshev polynomials were approximated with an asymptotic result), it is natural to ask whether such a reduction in matrix-vector products can happen in a computation.
+Since this result uses two kinds of approximations (GMRES polynomials are approximated by Chebyshev polynomials and values of Chebyshev polynomials are approximated with an asymptotic result), it is natural to ask whether such a reduction in matrix-vector products can happen in a computation.
 The next example tests this for a simple but difficult problem.

-{\it Example 5.} We let the matrix be diagonal with entries $\frac{1^2}{n}, \frac{2^2}{n}, \frac{3^2}{n}, \ldots, \frac{n^2}{n}$, where $n = 20{,}000$.
+{\it Example 11.} We let the matrix be diagonal with entries $\frac{1^2}{n}, \frac{2^2}{n}, \frac{3^2}{n}, \ldots, \frac{n^2}{n}$, where $n = 20{,}000$.
 The residual tolerance is $10^{-10}$.
 GMRES(50) is used both with and without polynomial preconditioning.
-The degree of the polynomial is doubled for each subsequent test and we look at how the matrix-vector products are reduced.
+The degree of the polynomial is doubled for each test and we look at how the matrix-vector products are reduced.
 The last two tests have roots added for stability.
-Table \ref{Tab:TheoryScaling} shows the results, and while the matrix-vector products are not quite cut in half for each subsequent test, they do come somewhat close.
+Table \ref{Tab:TheoryScaling} shows the results, and while the matrix-vector products are not quite cut in half for each subsequent test, they do come close.
 The last experiment with $d = 1048$ does reduce the matrix-vector products by a factor of 1360 compared to $d=1$, no polynomial preconditioning.
-As mentioned, the orthogonalization expense is cut even more, with $vops$ going down by a factor of over 8000 from $d=1$ to $d=516$.
-In this ideal situation with both a difficult problem and cheap matrix-vector products so that most of the expense is in the orthogonalization, the reduction in computational time is remarkable for these $d$'s.
-The time goes down from 3.85 days to 24.8 seconds, a reduction by a factor of about $13{,}400$.
-The time then goes up for $d = 1048$.
-This is due to the initial cost of computing the polynomial using one cycle of GMRES(1024).
-For high-performance computing, dot products are expected to be a bottleneck, and they are reduced by a factor of over 20,000 from $d=1$ to $d=256$.

-We next want to see if such results can happen for a matrix from a PDE.
-Here we test on a biharmonic problem.
-These become difficult even without an extremely fine grid.